tomas-fryza/vhdl-labs/lab6-lfsr/README.md

 ## Part 3: Top level VHDL code

-1. Create a VHDL design source named `top_level` and implement a n-bit LFSR counter on the Nexys A7 board.
-Configure the counter to increment every 500 ms, displaying the count on the 7-segment display or LEDs according to your choice.
+1. Create a VHDL design source named `top_level` and implement: an n-bit LFSR counter and LEDs on the Nexys A7 board (Version 1) or a 4-bit LFSR counter and 7-segment display (Version 2).

    * **Version 1:**